What does out-of-pocket medical expense mean?

 A QSEHRA is for companies with fewer than 50 full-time equivalent employees (FTEs) that don’t offer a group plan.

 You can opt in or out of an ICHRA based on affordability.
-But if you opt in, you must have a qualifying form of individual health coverage to participate.
+But if you opt in, you must have a qualifying form of individual healthcare coverage to participate.

 The GCHRA supplements a group health plan.
 Only employees enrolled in their employer’s group plan can participate.

-The GCHRA reimburses you for out-of-pocket costs your group plan doesn’t fully cover, like deductibles, coinsurance, and copays.
-But, premiums are ineligible expenses.
+The GCHRA reimburses you for out-of-pocket costs your group insurance plan doesn’t fully cover, like deductibles, coinsurance, and copays.
+But premiums are ineligible expenses.

 Using an HRA, you have better control over your out-of-pocket costs and more flexibility and authority over your finances.